Add your Name to our Open Letter to Legislators to Expose the ERA

 Abortion advocates including those at NARAL, the ACLU and Planned Parenthood, have argued in state courts that state-ERA laws require abortion on demand with taxpayer funding.
 In the states of New Mexico and Connecticut, courts have agreed that abortion should be covered by taxpayers based on their reading of ERA language similar to what has been proposed.
 At EqualRightsAmendment.org, a Who’s Who of abortion industry voices are all in unison about their desire for this to pass.

-And recently, a NARAL e-mail to supporters said that the organization wanted the ERA ratified because it would enshrine a right to abortion in the Constitution.
-In an e-mail sent in March 2019, their chief lobbyist wrote, "In order to protect our reproductive freedom today it’s essential we pass the newly re-introduced bill to ratify the ERA.
+NARAL has previously sent an e-mail to supporters saying that it wanted the ERA ratified because it would enshrine a right to abortion in the Constitution.
+Moreover, in a March 2019 email, their chief lobbyist wrote, "In order to protect our reproductive freedom today it’s essential we pass the newly re-introduced bill to ratify the ERA.
 With its ratification, the ERA would reinforce the constitutional right to abortion by clarifying that the sexes have equal rights, which would require judges to strike down anti-abortion laws because they violate both the constitutional right to privacy and sexual equality."

 The abortion lobby consistently pushes a narrative that camouflages the many dangers of abortion.
 But pregnancy is not a disease cured by abortion, requiring that preborn life be ended.

-The abortion industry, from day on, has used the courts to force an agenda that compassionate voters do not embrace.
-And even as legislators are asked to waste valuable time on the ERA, this matter will have to go to the courts as the deadline for ratifying ERA passed decades ago (last century), twice, and as five states have since voted to rescind their ratification of the ERA.
+The abortion industry, from day one, has used the courts to force an agenda that compassionate voters do not embrace.
+And even as legislators are asked to waste valuable time on the ERA, this matter will have to go to the courts as the two deadlines for ratifying the ERA passed decades ago, and as five states have since voted to rescind their ratification of the ERA.

 The issue today is not the absence of laws protecting women; the issue is a radical agenda of empowering abortionists with new, constitutional cover to replace the crumbling legal foundation of Roe v.
 Wade and Doe v.
 Bolton.
-When Roe and Doe are reversed, the issue of abortion would return to the states where voters could have a voice and a vote on abortion policy … unless a new legal hook for abortion can be created through the ERA.
+When Roe and Doe were reversed last summer, the issue of abortion returned to the states where voters have a voice and a vote on abortion policy … unless a new legal hook for abortion can be created through the ERA.

-We the undersigned urge you to vote NO on ERA and YES to matters that truly help empower women to realize their dreams and fulfill their potential, women born and preborn, who have moved past the dated agenda being pushed on the legislature today.
-You can do so much more for women by voting NO on ERA ratification, and voting YES on things that actually help women achieve in the current marketplace.
+We the undersigned urge you to vote NO on the ERA and YES to matters that truly help empower women to realize their dreams and fulfill their potential.
+Vote YES to truly support women, both born and preborn, who will not benefit from the outdated agenda being promoted by abortion proponents in Congress today.
+Vote YES on policies that actually provide women greater opportunities to succeed in modern American society.
 The Everything Related to Abortion Act should remain an historical footnote in the story of efforts to advance women’s true needs in this country.

 President, Students for Life of America